fredriv/serverless-lambda-workshop/README.md

   - Navigate through next pages and **Create user**
   - On the result page, copy the **Access key ID** and **Secret access key**, or download the credentials CSV-file
 - Install the AWS command line tools: https://aws.amazon.com/cli/
+- In each exercise directory:
+  - Comment out the `serverless-localstack` plugin in the `serverless.yml` files

 Put the access and secret keys from above in the AWS credentials file, `~/.aws/credentials`:
 ```